Want to know more about Morocco? Here are 25 Interesting Facts about Morocco that you probably didn’t know before reading this!

 Home to the oldest university in the world

 The University of Karueein is the oldest still existing university in the world and was founded already in 859 AD in the city of Fes.

 Morocco has a wide range of landscapes

-Moroccans can pride themselves for living in a country which is diverse in nature and landscapes.
+Moroccans can pride themselves on living in a country that is diverse in nature and landscapes.
 Morocco has beautiful beaches, high mountains, desert landscapes, lush oases as well as snowy landscapes.

 There are more active cell phones than people

 There are some 35.74 million people living in Morocco, but there are at least 44 million active cell phones in the country.
 Smartphones are the most common way to access the internet and social media networks.

 Citrus fruits are some of the country’s major exports

 Tangerines, clementines, and mandarins are all citrus fruits that are very common Moroccan fruits growing in abundance.
 Many of these are sold in the local markets, but a good chunk is also exported to other countries.